 Download the Document Control Template

-The Document Control Template is available for newsletter subscribers to download for free.
+The Document Control Template is available to download for free.

 You do not need to download the file to create your own Document Control Template, all the instructions and VBA code are in the sections below.
 But, it will be much easier to follow along if you have the Template downloaded.
 If you just want to get stuck right in, you can download the file and ignore the second part of this article.